squeaktoy/hearth/README.md

 [Come join our Discord server!](https://discord.gg/gzzJ3pWCft)

+If you're interested in contributing, read our [contribution guidelines](/CONTRIBUTING.md).

 # The History of Virtual Worlds

 Shared virtual spaces have been around for decades, in many forms.
 Before PCs